uhop/dcl-site/source/about/index.md

 footer: true
 ---

-A minimalistic yet complete JavaScript package for [node.js][] and modern browsers.
+A minimalistic yet complete JavaScript package for [node.js][] and browsers.
 It implements [OOP][] with [mixins](http://en.wikipedia.org/wiki/Mixins) + [AOP][] at both "class" and object level.